Ranganathaswamy Temple, Srirangam: Pilgrimage

-Koil or koyil in Tamil means the house of the Master and thus refers to the temples.
+Koil or Kovil or koyil in Tamil refers to the house of the Master, and thus it is associated with temples.
 Srirangam is the most prominent among such temples.
-For many Vaishnavas the term Koyil exclusively refers to this temple, indicating its extreme importance for them (for Shaivas and all other Tamil people the term koyil refers to Thillai Natarajar Golden Shrine (Chidambaram Temple)).
+For many Vaishnavas the term Koyil exclusively refers to this temple, indicating its extreme importance for them (for Shaivas and all other Tamil people the term koyil refers to the Thillai Nataraja Golden Temple (Chidambaram Temple).
 The presiding deity Ranganathar is praised in many names by his devotees, including Nam Perumal (our god in Tamil), Azhagiya Manavaalan (beautiful groom in Tamil).
-The deity is also known as Kasturi Ranga and Alagiya Manavalan.
+The deity is also known as Kasturi Rangan.

-The temple is considered in the Alvar traditions as one of the eight Sywayambu Kshetras of Vishnu where presiding deity is believed to have manifested on its own.
-Seven other temples in the line are Bhu Varaha Swamy temple, Tirumala Venkateswara Temple, and Vanamamalai Perumal Temple in South India and Saligrama, Naimisaranya, Pushkar and Badrinath Temple in North India.
+The temple is considered in the Alvar traditions as one of the eight Sywayambu Kshetras of Vishnu, where the presiding deity is believed to have manifested on its own.
+Seven other temples in the line are Bhu Varaha Swamy temple, Tirumala Venkateswara Temple, and Vanamamalai Perumal Temple in South India and Shaligrama, Naimisaranya, Pushkar and Badrinath Temple in North India.